danbrick92/objectDetectionUrbanEnvironment/README.md

 Overall, there is definitely some overfitting going on here for both classification and localization.
 Both the classification loss and localization loss were about 1.5 times larger on the validation data.
 ![Loss Run 2](img/run_2_loss.png?raw=true)

-### Experiment 4: Longer Training Times, Increased Regularization and Learning Rate, Added More Augmentations
+### Experiment 4: Increased Regularization and Learning Rate, Added More Augmentations
 #### Overview
 What's changed?
-- Set the number of steps from 50000 to 60000
 - Set l2 regularizers from .0002 to .0003
 - Added augmentation random_patch_gaussian
 - Added augmentation random_image_scale